Free New Mexico Rental Lease Agreement Templates (7) | PDF | Word

 Repair and Deduct

-Tenants may not deduct from the rent to repair, but issue a 7-day notice and then pursue landlords in court (NM Stat § 47-8-27.1).
+Tenants may not deduct from the rent for repairs, but issue a 7-day notice and, in the absence of a cure, terminate the lease or pursue the landlord in court accordingly (NM Stat § 47-8-27.1).

 When a Tenant Terminates the Lease (early)

-Duty to Mitigate: Landlords must live up to their mitigation duties by reletting the property accordingly (NM Stat § 47-8-6).
+Duty to Mitigate: Landlords must uphold their mitigation duties by reletting the property accordingly (NM Stat § 47-8-6).

 Domestic Violence: New Mexico allows early termination with 30 days’ notice with a court protection order or documentation from a domestic violence advocate ((NM Stat § 47-8-33), (2021 N.M.
 S.B.
 338, § 2).